-Secondary Hypopituitarism is the other form of Hypopituitarism, and is actually the most common.
+Secondary Hypopituitarism is the other form of Hypopituitarism and is the most common.
 Secondary Hypopituitarism refers to conditions which inhibit the ability of the Pituitary Gland to perform its normal and healthy function, resulting from issues upstream from the Hypothalamus.
-The Hypothalamus regulates most hormone functions in the human body, and is the primary root cause of both Age-Related HGH Deficiency and Low-T.
+The Hypothalamus regulates most hormone functions in the human body and is the primary root cause of both Age-Related HGH Deficiency and Low-T.

 In the case of Age-Related Human Growth Hormone Deficiency, the Hypothalamus sends smaller and smaller signals for HGH over time, which can eventually lead to symptoms of Deficiency.
 Age-Related Testosterone Deficiency (also known as Andropause), is the result of declining levels of Gonadotropin-Releasing Hormone produced by the Hypothalamus, which leads to inhibited production of Luteinizing Hormone and Follicle Stimulating Hormone by the Pituitary, which impacts the production of both Testosterone and Sperm.

-Testosterone Deficiency is largely caused by the overactivity of Estrogen Receptors on the Hypothalamus which inhibit Testosterone Precursor signalling, whereas Growth Hormone Deficiency is more complex, although Somatostatins do seem to play a role.
+Testosterone Deficiency is primarily caused by the overactivity of Estrogen Receptors on the Hypothalamus which inhibit Testosterone Precursor signaling, whereas Growth Hormone Deficiency is more complicated, although Somatostatins do seem to play a role.
 Somatostatins are hormones which bind to GH-RH receptor sites in the Pituitary Gland, inhibiting the production of Growth Hormone.

 Hormones Produced by the Pituitary Gland